TuftsWeatherExtreme/NEXRADTurbulencePrediction/model_training/README.md

 **Description**: Custom RadarDataLoader class to store all model inputs built off a PyTorch dataset.

 **Usage**: `from dataloader_class import RadarDataLoader`
-- Provides access to the RadarDataLoader class
+- Provides access to the RadarDataLoader class for use.

 **Dependencies**:
 - [Dataloader Class](dataloader_class.py)

 **Notes**:
 - We designed this class to optimize for a slower initialization but faster 'get_item` time.
 This meant we did the proecssing into features and label during initialization to be able to get fast indexing.
 - Note that in order to maintain the benefits of compression, we ensure that only one compressed file is decompressed at a time.
-- There are currently prints to standard output to give progress updates (specifically in the init).
+- There are currently prints to standard output to give progress updates (specifically in the `init` function).
 After every 1000 inputs added to the dataloader, the total count of items added is reported.

 ## Training and Testing the Model - [train_and_test_model.py](train_and_test_model.py)